With the Dutch tax return deadline coming up on 1 May, it’s a good idea to brush up on the past and coming years’ changes to the tax code.

 How to submit your Dutch tax return

 In theory, you can submit your tax return any time from 1 March until 1 May – though it is possible to request an extension at any time before this date.
-Usually, if you request an extension to file your tax return, you’ll be given until 1 September, and tax advisers can request more time on top of this.
+Usually, if you request an extension to file your Dutch tax return, you’ll be given until 1 September.
+Tax advisers can generally request more time on top of this.

-Lennart Suurmond says that “if you’re not sure whether you need to file a tax return, it’s worth checking, as there are ways you might be able to benefit from the tax system.
-It’s also possible to file tax returns retroactively for up to five years”.
+Lennart Suurmond says that “if you’re not sure whether you need to file a Dutch tax return, it’s worth checking, as there are ways you might be able to benefit from the tax system.
+It’s also possible to file a Dutch tax return retroactively for up to five years”.

 Filing US taxes from the Netherlands